What are Running Injuries?

 Wear proper shoes:

-Put on supportive shoes and socks that fit properly.
+To avoid running injuries put on supportive shoes and socks that fit properly.
 Keep in mind that the recommended lifespan for running shoes is a particular number of kilometers.
 You should purchase a new pair of running shoes if the soles have worn thin.
 If you have foot issues like flat feet or high arches, you might want to think about wearing orthotic shoe inserts.

 Until your body adjusts to the exercise, run on a smooth, level surface and stay away from severe slopes.